 Content isn't 'stuff we write to rank higher' or 'infographics' or 'long-form articles.'
 Content is anything that communicates a message to the audience.
 Anything.
 (Ian Lurie, CEO, Portent, Inc.)

 Think of a story that will represent your brand or the value you bring.
 Determine a clear strategy.
 Know exactly who your audience is.
-Tell that story through blog posts, videos, podcasts, infographics, etc. People interact with your content, you build trust, and eventually they grow from browsers to readers, from leads to customers.
+Tell that story through blog posts, videos, podcasts, infographics, etc. People interact with your content, you build trust, and eventually they grow from browsers to readers, from leads to potential customers.

 The history of content marketing